 Attraction of the Week: Petroglyph National Monument in Albuquerque

 Petroglyph National Monument is quite an interesting addition to any Albuquerque vacation.
-While most tourists will be busy trying out authentic New Mexican cuisine in historic Old Town, taking a scenic ride on the Sandia Peak tramway, and/or enjoying a narrated Breaking Bad tour, planning for a short stop at Petroglyph National Monument is definitely worthy of an hour or 2 of your time.
+While most tourists will be busy feasting on authentic New Mexican cuisine in historic Old Town, taking a scenic ride on the Sandia Peak tramway, and/or enjoying a narrated Breaking Bad tour, planning for a short stop at Petroglyph National Monument is definitely worthy of an hour or 2 of your time.
 Here you can explore 400+ year old petroglyphs, enjoy some peace & quiet in the desert, and also get in a little workout by completing a few of the park’s short hiking trails.

 Below are a few of the interesting petroglyphs you will see on the Boca Negra Canyon trail

 For summer visits, I recommend completing the nature trails of Boca Negra Canyon.
 3 different trails are available for a total hiking time of about an hour.
 As these trails are a bit shorter than others within the park, you can sneak in a quick hike during the summer months without overheating.
-Be aware it can easily get into the high 90’s during the summer season and there is absolutely no shade on any of the trails!
+Be aware it can easily soar into the high 90’s during the summer season and there is absolutely no shade on any of the trails!
 Start early in the morning and drink plenty of water.
 If you are up for it, climb the Mesa Point trail (very short, but a bit steep) for amazing views of the Sandia mountains!